Groups Acting Acylindrically on Trees: Introduction

 \begin{restatable}{theorem}{introGPthm} Let $G=\mathbb{GP}(\Gamma, \mathcal{G})$ be a non-degenerate graph product of groups such that $\diam(\Gamma)\geq 2$.
 Then $G$ is acylindrically arboreal if and only if $G$ is not virtually cyclic and there exists a pair of vertices $a, b\in V(\Gamma)$ that are separated. \end{restatable}

 Here $\diam(\Gamma)$ is the graph theoretical diameter (c.f.
 Definition~\ref{def:diam}).
-It is worth noting here that we have no restrictions on the vertex groups of $G=\mathbb{GP}(\Gamma, \mathcal{G})$ other than that they are countable, and that the condition that $G$ is not virtually cyclic is not hard to guarantee, as considered in the Remark after the restatement of Theorem~\ref{Thm:mainIntro}.
+It is worth noting here that we have no restrictions on the vertex groups of $G=\mathbb{GP}(\Gamma, \mathcal{G})$, and the condition that $G$ is not virtually cyclic is not overly restrictive.
+Indeed, if $\diam(\Gamma)\geq 2$ then we have that $G$ is virtually cyclic if and only if $\Gamma$ is a complete graph minus one edge $e$, all vertex groups of $\Gamma$ are finite and the endpoints of $e$ are both copies of $\Z/2\Z$, and more generally a group that is virtually cyclic cannot admit a non-elementary action on any hyperbolic space, even allowing for non-acylindrical actions, as it cannot contain multiple independent loxodromic elements.

-With Corollary~\ref{cor:subgrpsGP} we will also prove a similar sufficient (but not necessary) condition on a subgroup of graph product of groups which will guarantee acylindrical arboreality, and should be compared with \cite[Theorem~2.12]{minasyanOsin13}.
+In a similar vein, we prove a similar sufficient condition in Corollary~\ref{cor:subgrpsGP} for a subgroup of a graph product of groups to be acylindrical arboreal, which should be compared with \cite[Theorem~2.12]{minasyanOsin13}.

 A group may fail to be acylindrically arboreal by having no action on a tree that is sufficiently complex.
 We make the following definition. \begin{definition} Let $G$ be a group.
-We say that $G$ has the \emph{weakened (FA) property, (FA$^-$)}, if whenever $G$ acts on a tree $T$ it must either fix some point $p\in T$ or fix some bi-infinite geodesic $L\subset T$ setwise. \end{definition} This is similar to the definition of property A$\mathbb{R}$ defined by Culler and Vogtmann \cite{Culler1996AGT} for groups acting on real trees, excepting that they only allow the action of the group on the fixed line to be by translation.
+We say that $G$ has the \emph{weakened (FA) property}, denoted \emph{(FA$^-$)}, if whenever $G$ acts on a tree $T$ it must either fix some point $p\in T$ (not in the boundary of $T$) or fix some bi-infinite geodesic $L\subset T$ setwise. \end{definition} This is similar to the definition of property A$\mathbb{R}$ defined by Culler and Vogtmann \cite{Culler1996AGT} for groups acting on real trees, excepting that they only allow the action of the group on the fixed line to be by translation.